kuang/5150backend/README.md

 CIT Resource Scheduling Tool

-This repo contains both the backend AND frontend (bad repo naming on our part) for this project.
+This repo contains both the backend AND frontend code for this project.

 Frontend files: